 How to teach your baby to self soothe

 If this resonates with you—if you’re nodding your head or feel relieved knowing you’re not alone—I’d like you to join my newsletter and download the first chapter of my guide, How to Teach Your Baby to Self Soothe.

-This chapter shares the mindset change that has to happen in order for you to truly get over your limiting beliefs and feelings and get the sleep you and your baby need.
+This chapter shares the mindset change that has to happen in order for you to get over your limiting beliefs.
+These are the thoughts that are preventing you from getting the sleep you and your baby need.
 Grab it below!
 As one parent says about the guide:

 “Helping our son sleep was MUCH easier than we expected.
 On the third night, it only took 3 minutes until he fell asleep, and then he slept for 12 hours without any interruption!
 We had to wake him up in the morning—it’s a miracle!
 His naps have also improved, no more rocking or bouncing, and no more back pain.
 And most importantly, he’s in a better mood during the day.
 This guide has all you need to know how to get your baby to fall asleep independently.
 I’d recommend your guide to every parent who wants a happier, well rested child.” -Karolina Duricova

 You know more than anyone that your little one isn’t getting enough sleep, and neither are you.
 That perhaps all the ways you’ve been trying to help her sleep are actually making things worse.